 Instructor Chris Marshall is a life-long advocate for Tai Chi Chuan.

 For over twenty years, Chris traveled across the United States and abroad, studying directly under the world’s greatest living masters.
-Now, he shares his passion and experience, helping others to enjoy the benefits of Tai Chi.
+Now, he shares his passion and experience in Seattle, helping others to enjoy the benefits of Tai Chi.

 In the past, Tai Chi masters would regularly compare skills with other martial styles and schools.
 This tradition helped to maintain the highest standards of excellence.

-Chris Marshall supports and upholds the tradition, by regularly attending martial arts industry conferences, meetups and tournaments—as a coach, a judge, and a competitor.
+Chris Marshall upholds the tradition, by regularly attending martial arts industry conferences, meetups and tournaments—as a coach, a judge, and a competitor.

-Aside from his championship medals, Chris is the author of two books on the practice and principles of Taijiquan; and the chairman of an international CPD group for Tai Chi professionals.
+Aside from his numerous championship medals, Chris is the author of two books on the practice and principles of Taijiquan; chair of the Tai Chi Instructors Alliance; and was recognized by Facebook as an outstanding Tai Chi leader in the United States of America.

 Lineage and credits

 Chris Marshall is a sixth-generation inheritor of Yang style Taijiquan.
-His lineage can be traced directly to the original founders of the arts.
+His lineage can be traced directly to the original founders of the art.

-Chris has also received instruction from renowned Tai Chi masters Sam Tam, Fong Ha, and many others.
+Chris also received instruction from renowned Tai Chi masters Sam Tam, Fong Ha, and many others.

 Before his initiation into Taijiquan, Chris spent years learning and teaching other martial arts.
 His instructors included: